Coronavirus latest: Eurovision Song Contest canceled | DW | 18.03.2020

-As countries across Western Europe are implementing lockdowns to fight the spread of coronavirus, the Eurovision Song Contest has been canceled.
+The EU leaders have agreed to close the bloc's borders with countries across Western Europe going into lockdowns to fight the coronavirus, The Eurovision Song Contest has been canceled.
 Follow DW for the latest.

 Read more: Germany turning people back at the airport: What you need to know